The Flaw in Last-Click Attribution: A Guide to Better Measurement

 Navigating the Tangled Web: Attribution Complexity

-Today's customer journey is a whirlwind across multiple platforms, devices, and touch-points.
-Relying solely on last-click is a gross oversimplification of how purchasing decisions are truly formed in this intricate ecosystem.
+Today's customer journey is a whirlwind across multiple platforms, devices, and touchpoints.
+Relying solely on last-click is a gross oversimplification of how purchasing decisions are formed in this intricate ecosystem.

 As Itamar Goldfeld from Outbrain succinctly put it, obsessing over the last action is often the "least important thing to determine the success and efficiency of our marketing efforts."

 Smart brands are waking up.
-They recognise that effective measurement needs to go beyond merely identifying what drove a sale; it must uncover what truly fuels business performance over the long haul.
+They recognize that effective measurement needs to go beyond merely identifying what drove a sale; it must uncover what truly fuels business performance over the long haul.

 But if last-click attribution is a flawed guide, what’s the alternative?
 How can marketers navigate this complex landscape and gain a true understanding of what’s working?